Career in Actuarial Science

 It is the study of applications that apply Mathematical and statistical methods to assess risk management in insurance, finance, and other industries.
 With new insurance companies coming up and international companies coming to India as well as the amount of uncertainty that lies ahead of us gives birth to an important profession.
 Actuarial science gives many opportunities for the young and talented.

-The actuarial society of India conducts the programs or the levels of examinations.
+The Actuarial Society of India conducts the programs or the levels of examinations.
 You have to clear all these papers to become an actuary.
-In addition, if you are a graduate in mathematics, statistics or economics and love working with numbers and have great analytical skills can also opt for further post-graduation programs in actuarial studies.
+In addition, if you are a graduate in mathematics, statistics, or economics love working with numbers and have great analytical skills can also opt for further post-graduation programs in actuarial studies.

 But to actually work as an actuary you will have to pass a series of actuarial exams.
 Studying actuarial science only provides theoretical knowledge and conceptual clarity.